 Core components of the Health Equity Monitor include the database, equity country profiles and interactive visuals:

-- The database presents data for over 30 reproductive, maternal, newborn and child health indicators, collected from nearly 250 surveys in 1993–2013.
+- The database presents data for over 30 reproductive, maternal, newborn and child health indicators, collected from more than 280 surveys in 1993–2014.
 For almost three quarters of the countries, data are available for at least two time points.

 - Interactive visualizations show inequalities in select health interventions and outcomes (latest situation and change over time).